Five Elements of Resilient Communities

 Green infrastructure solutions seek to narrow the gap between engineered infrastructure and natural eco-systems using low energy strategies, people-powered functions, and biologically based solutions.

-Creating environments where people can be assured of clean air, clean water, access to healthy food, open space, and exercise as well as vital support services will ensure socially and economically vital communities.
+Creating environments where people can be assured of clean air, clean water, access to healthy food, open space, and exercise as well as vital support services will support physical and mental health to create socially and economically vital communities.

 Economic Vitality